 Comparing net position over time may serve as a useful indicator of a district's financial position.
-As shown on Table 1, The District's statement of net position includes assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
-Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$1.5 billion (net position) at the close of fiscal year 2016 representing an increase of \$42.8 million or 2.9% from fiscal year 2015.
-This increase is due to increases in operating revenues of \$5.5 million and non-operating revenues of \$33.6 million and a combined decrease of \$5.0 million in operating and non-operating expenses.
+As shown on Table 1, the District's statement of net position includes assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
+Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$1,532.5 million (net position) at the close of fiscal year 2017 representing an increase of \$12 million or 0.8 percent from fiscal year 2016.

-The ratio of liabilities to assets and deferred outflows of resources increased 1% in fiscal year 2016.
+The ratio of liabilities and deferred inflows of resources to assets and deferred outflows of resources increased 3 percent in fiscal year 2017.
 This ratio indicates the degree to which the District's assets are financed through borrowing and other obligations.